 It’s for a good cause and a unique way to enjoy the eclectic cafe culture of NYC.

-This Concludes My Not So Brief Guide to New York City Solo Travel
+This Concludes My Not So Brief Guide to 22 Amazing Things to do Alone in NYC.

 I know, this one was long, but there is so much to see and do during your New York solo travel itinerary!